MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/auxiliary/iolkaccountmanager-savechanges.md

 ---
 # <a name="iolkaccountmanagersavechanges"></a>IOlkAccountManager::SaveChanges

-Salva as alterações na conta especificada.
+Salva alterações na conta especificada.

 ## <a name="quick-info"></a>Informações rápidas